ARTICLE 1 Grounds, Purpose and Scope

 MÜDEK pursues the following specific objectives in performing the function of "program evaluation and accreditation" set out in its charter, regulations, and directives:

 ARTICLE 4 Engineering Programs Accreditation Board (MAK)

-- Identifying engineering programs that meet minimal evaluation criteria in order to inform society, students, future students, student counselors, parents and legal guardians of students, educational institutions, professional societies, prospective employers, and public organizations,
+- Identifying engineering programs that meet minimal evaluation criteria in order to inform society, students, future students, student counselors, parents and student parents, educational institutions, professional societies, prospective employers, and public organizations,

 - Fostering the advancement and continuous improvement of existing programs in engineering as well as the development of new programs,